Knights-of-Dev/.github/profile/README.md

 # Knights of Dev

-## Github group
+## description
 We make games :3

 🐴 The horses name is Gringolet 🐴

+## Team
-Members of team: Pitchfork, notcomicX, 09creeps
+Members of team
+Pitchfork

+notcomicX

+O9creeps

-What were working on:
+## What were working on:

-Pitchfork:
-  Starting development on Ghost detective game in godot
+Pitchfork: Starting development on Ghost detective game in godot

-O9creeps:
-  Working on merl for python
+O9creeps: Working on merl for python

-notcomicX:
-  Nothing at the moment
+notcomicX: Nothing at the moment